glucksfall/glucksfall.github.io/source/Simulation.rst

    :emphasize-lines: 7,8

 .. note::
-    Please follow the instructions at `BioNetGen documentation <https://github.com/RuleWorld/bionetgen>`_ and at `KaSim <https://github.com/Kappa-Dev/KaSim>`_ to install the stochactic simulators.
+    Please follow the instructions at `BioNetGen <https://github.com/RuleWorld/bionetgen>`_ and at `KaSim <https://github.com/Kappa-Dev/KaSim>`_ documentations to install the stochactic simulators.
 For network-based simulations (Ordinary Differential Equations and Gillespie`s algorithm), BioNetGen is required to perform the network generation.
+Change the corresponding paths (lines 7-8) to match the parent folder for the BNG2.pl or KaSim executable.